 A closer look: Solange’s story

 Solange, 62, lives in Petit Trou de Nippes with two of her five children and two grandchildren.
-In her younger days, Solange used to farm and work the fields to support her family.
-Unfortunately, as she has gotten older she hasn’t been able to work for over 10 years.
+In her younger days, Solange used to farm and work the fields so that she could support her family.
+Unfortunately, because of growing older she hasn’t been able to work for over 10 years.

 “We still plant on our property, there are mouths to feed and whenever possible we sell the rare surplus nearby or exchange with neighbours who plant different items.